 Transforming Trauma Care

-Oregon Health & Science University (OHSU) is a Level 1 trauma center in Portland Oregon, providing tertiary trauma care for the Pacific Northwest.
-Designated in 1988 by the Oregon Trauma Systems Section of the Department of Human Services, OHSU has a long history of commitment to the care of injured patients, to training residents and to research.
+Oregon Health & Science University is a Level 1 trauma center in Portland, Oregon, providing tertiary trauma care for the Pacific Northwest.
+Designated in 1988 by the Oregon Trauma Systems Section of the Department of Human Services, OHSU has a long history of commitment to the care of injured patients, the training residents, and to research.
 In 2012, OHSU received a three year verification by the American College of Surgeons.

-OHSU is able to meet its obligations as a Level 1 trauma center due to the substantial commitment of a large number of professionals at this institution.
-Teamwork is an overarching factor that leads to successful treatment of seriously injured patients.
-Leaders in hospital administration have invested resources, medical school faculty has committed their expertise and time, and hospital employees have chosen to specialize in trauma care, resulting in a broadly based commitment to transforming trauma care.
+OHSU is able to meet its obligations as a Level 1 trauma center through the skill and expertise of our surgeons, residents nurse practitioners, physician assistants, nurses and ancillary staff.
+The multidisciplinary teamwork found within OHSU is the overarching factor that leads to successful treatment of seriously injured patients.
+The resources invested in our program by hospital administration, the expertise and time contributed by our medical school faculty, and the dedication of our health care specialists all result in a broadly based commitment to transforming trauma care.

-• 1636 patients (65 percent) were brought to OHSU directly from the scene of injury, and 881 (35 percent) were transferred from another hospital.
+- 1,636 patients (65%) were brought to OHSU directly from the scene of injury, and 881 patients (35%) were transferred from another hospital

-• The mean injury severity score of injured patients increased, with a mean of 14.43 for patients who arrived from the scene and 15.33 for transfers.
+- The mean Injury Severity Score of injured patients increased from 2012, with an average ISS of 14.43 for patients who arrived from the scene of injury and an average ISS of 15.33 for hospital transfers

-• The number of patients 64 and older increased, while the number of patients younger than 64 decreased.
+- The number of patients 64 years of age and older increased, while the number of patients younger than 64 decreased.

-• Injury Prevention: ThinkFirst and Matter of Balance Fall Prevention had another successful year, serving more than 46,000 community members.
+Injury Prevention: ThinkFirst and the Matter of Balance fall prevention course had another successful year, serving more than 46,000 community members in 2013

-• The Trauma Research Institute of Oregon had another productive year, publishing 41 research papers and presenting research at major surgical meetings around the world.
+- The Trauma Research Institute of Oregon published 41 research papers and presented research at major surgical meetings around the world